 Kaberi Chatterjee is one of the leading traditional Manipuri dancers of her generation.
 She is also an authority on the Tagore dance form.
 With her doctoral thesis on the influences of different dance styles on the Tagore dance form, she became the first person to obtain a PhD in Dance from Visva-Bharati University and she is one of only a handful of people to have received a PhD in Dance from an Indian university.

 Having pursued her passion for dance since childhood, Kaberi has performed extensively in India and toured Japan, Bangladesh and Europe.
 She has been a lead dancer in a show for the Indian Parliament in the presence of India’s Vice-President and also on Indian national television.
-More recently, she has devised and choreographed Kaberi’s Indian dance workout and performed the title roles in film versions of the dance-dramas Chandalika, Chitrangada and Shyama by Rabindranath Tagore (1913 Nobel Prize for Literature).
+She devised and choreographed Kaberi’s Indian dance workout and performed the title roles in film versions of the dance-dramas Chitrangada, Chandalika and Shyama by Rabindranath Tagore (1913 Nobel Prize for Literature).

 Kaberi is a rare example of an Indian classical dancer who has also studied dance to a high academic level.
 Dance has been central to her life since she was three and she has specialised in Manipuri and Tagore dance, the two styles which she has found best suit her personality.